baliuzeger/blog/_posts/2021-09-11-HYL_ML_more_auto_encoder.md

 ## More than minimizing reconstruction error

-### To Train the encoder by the discriminator

-#### Deep InfoMax

 "An embedding should represent the object", this is the our motivation to make the embeddings.
 By such concept, we have the question "how to evaluate an encoder".
-By following the question, we have another approach to train the encoders.
+By following the question, we have other approachs to train the encoders, i.e. to train the encoder by the discriminator

+### Deep InfoMax

 We build an encoder that generate a code by an input object, while this time we build a discriminator that take an input object and a code as its input, and recognize whether the code comes from the object.
 The encoder has parameters $\theta$ and the discriminator has parameters $\phi$.
 Let the loss of the diecriminator be $L_D$, then for the discriminator, we train $\phi$ to find the minimum of $L_D^*$, i.e.